This is How to Avoid the Crowds in Prague

 This statue also brings a lot of wishers.
 It’s said that touching the falling priest on the saint’s statue will bring good luck and ensure a return to Prague.
 One can only wish!

 Moving on down the bridge, each of the ornate statues has the ability to fascinate, but everyone seems to have their own favorite for different reasons.
 Mine is St. Anthony because of his propeller hat.
 Also because he’s the patron saint of lost things (I asked him to find my missing glove!)

 At the end of the bridge, head up to the castle grounds or take a sharp right and explore many of the hidden treasures of what’s called the Little Quarter.
 Shakespeare and Sons, the famous English bookstore in Paris has a little sister store quietly tucked away here.

-Finally, wander into the courtyard of the Franz Kafka Museum (gates are usually open early!) to see the sculpture called “Piss”.
+And you will want to see the sculpture called “Piss”.
 Yep, Piss.
 These guys are actually peeing on a map of the Czech Republic.

 Wait a minute…that means the Charles Bridge begins and ends with….piss.

 Our next stop is the Lennon Wall.